 But hygiene is the factor neglected by most pet owners, and sometimes it is even overdone.
 So as the owner, you must know when to give a bath and how.

 How to give guinea pigs a bath?
 To bathe guinea pigs, gently transfer them to a sink or bathtub with warm water around 1.5 to 2 inches deep.
 Pour the water into their body, lather their fur with pet’s shampoo, avoid their eyes, nose, and mouth, and rinse them after.
 Wrap them with a dry towel, dampen their face, and dry their coat.
 Also, you can dry their fur using blow dyer set to coolest temperature.
 Finally, comb their fur and return them to their clean cage.

-Bathing your guinea pig is an enjoyable activity, but there are some tips and tricks for the hygiene of the guinea pig – for example, whether bathing should be done often or rarely, or how does bathing affect the health of the cavy, or even which cosmetics are suitable for its fur.
-It is not always as easy as putting the cavy in the water and washing it whenever you feel like it, or with products that you use personally.
+This article will give you tips and tricks for the hygiene of your guinea pig, whether bathing should be done often or rarely, how bathing affects the health of the cavy, or even which cosmetics are suitable for its fur.

 Do Guinea Pigs Need Baths and How Often?

-Guinea pigs always clean themselves, as cats do, with the licking of their own fur.
-Some illnesses may require bathing often, but in other cases, the cavies must be bathed if their long furs are oily or soiled, or too dirty.
+Guinea pigs always clean themselves by licking their own fur.
+But, some illnesses may require bathing often, and in other cases, the cavies must also be bathed if their long furs are oily, soiled, or too dirty.

-If cavies are bathed too often, or more than once per month, they get more prone to infections of the skin and can get cold often as well.
+If cavies are bathed too often or more than once per month, they get more prone to skin infections and can get cold often as well.